shahradelahi/node-vault/.changeset/odd-spoons-sort.md

 This feature is called Atomic Responses, which means there are only two responses: `success` and `error`.

-Your editor/IDE might not detect any errors, so please make sure to update and verify correctness every usage.
+Your editor/IDE might not detect any errors, so please make sure to update and verify correctness with every usage.